codacy/codacy-dartanalyzer/README.md

 ## Test

-For a faster development loop you can create a Docker image based on the JVM instead of creating a native-image:
+For a faster development loop, you can create a JVM-based Docker image instead of creating a native-image:

 ```bash
 sbt universal:stage